 - Right-click the new column and select Retrieve to populate it with the current tuning settings.

 In the example project, the presets (described above) store all tuning parameters in the signal flow.
-However, they can be customized to store only a sub-set of all the tuning parameters in the signal flow using “Set Group” (left-side pane in the “Parameter Sets” view).
+However, they may also be customized to store only a sub-set of all the tuning parameters in the signal flow using “Set Group” (left-side pane in the “Parameter Sets” view).
+For details on creating a new set group with a sub-set of tuning parameters, refer to Create a Parameter Set in GTT.

 Applying Tunings from a Saved Preset